-If you find out that you won’t be able to attend before May 15, 2015, you do have the option of withdrawing.
-After that, we strongly encourage you to advertise on Twitter, Facebook, or on the message boards for a proxy reader: someone who will be attending Sirens and can read your paper in your place.
+If you find out that you won’t be able to attend before May 9, 2016, you do have the option of withdrawing.
+After that, we strongly encourage you to advertise on Twitter and Facebook for a proxy reader: someone who will be attending Sirens and can read your paper in your place.
 In order to complete our schedule as quickly as possible—so that we have the necessary lead time to make arrangements for equipment, so that we can proofread and publish the final schedule, and so on—we do not keep a waiting list for presenters.
 And it’s always a disappointment to have to cancel your presentation.

 Can I change the title of my paper later?
 Can I change the format or focus of my presentation?